0xAX/linux-insides/Initialization/linux-initialization-1.md

 If you have questions or suggestions, feel free to ping me in twitter [0xAX](https://twitter.com/0xAX), drop me [email](anotherworldofworld@gmail.com) or just create [issue](https://github.com/0xAX/linux-internals/issues/new).

-In the next part we will see initialization of the early interruption handlers, kernel space memory mapping and many many more.
+In the next part we will see initialization of the early interruption handlers, kernel space memory mapping and a lot more.

 **Please note that English is not my first language and I am really sorry for any inconvenience.
 If you found any mistakes please send me PR to [linux-internals](https://github.com/0xAX/linux-insides).**